If you are losing income because you have:

 - tested positive for coronavirus and/or

-Parents and carers of children who have been told to self-isolate by the NHS Wales Test, Trace, Protect system or by their nursery/school/college can also apply.
+Parents and carers of children who have been told to self-isolate by the NHS Wales Test, Trace, Protect system can also apply.

 - receiving statutory sick pay (SSP)

 - working and earning less than £500 per week, or

 You will need to contact your local council to apply.
 Find details of your local council and how to apply here.

 If your application is approved, you should receive confirmation by email or letter within 3 working days.

 If you do not receive one of the benefits above you may still be eligible for a discretionary payment if you have been formally told to self-isolate.
 Contact your local council for more details.

 The Discretionary Assistance Fund (DAF) provides urgent grants to people in Wales as a last resort.
 Take a look at our advice below for more details on how to apply.